melmers/melmers.github.io/README.md

-This is a simple web page to provide links to the projects hosted here by melmers:
+This site provides links to the projects hosted here by melmers:

 You can view the site at https://melmers.github.io